avan3/obsidian/Resume notes/Java interview questions.md

 	- hashCode() returns an integer that represents the current instance of the class
 	- I believe you can use the hashcode generated to determine whether two objects are equal
 - **What is Serializable**
-	- Extending Serializable allows the object to be converted into a byte stream (serialization) which then can be converted back into an object (deserialization)
+	- Implementing Serializable allows the object to be converted into a byte stream (serialization) which then can be converted back into an object (deserialization)
-	- SerialVersionUID - a class version that is used to verify that the current version of the class is compatible during deserialization (can be backwards compatible)
+	- serialVersionUID - a class version that is used to verify that the current version of the class is compatible during deserialization (can be backwards compatible)
+		- E.g. `private static final long serialVersionUID = 1L;`
 - **Local, instance, and class variables**
 	- Local variable: declared within a code block such as a method
 	- Instance variables: declared inside a class but outside of a method